-Aadip Desai is not only our Director of Brand Management & Marketing, but he’s also a Roadmap Success Story (#98), signing with an agent and manager through Roadmap!
+Aadip Desai is also a Roadmap Success Story (#98), signing with an agent and manager through Roadmap!

 Aadip was a staff writer on The Goldbergs and has written freelance episodes for Mira Royal Detective, Sharkdog, Dew Drop Diaries, and more.
 He was in AFI’s MFA Screenwriting program but dropped out to join the ABC/Disney TV Writing Program.
 He's been honored as part of the first US cohort for BAFTA Breakthrough.